ld4l/ontology/bib/documentation/LODE/readme.txt

 5. Commit ontology.html to git.

-6. scp ontology.html to the bib.ld4l.org server into the directory /libweb/sites/bib.ld4l.org/htdocs.
+6a. scp ontology.html to the bib.ld4l.org server into the directory /libweb/sites/bib.ld4l.org/htdocs.
 Presumably you will also be copying the ontology source to /libweb/sites/bib.ld4l.org/htdocs/ontology.rdf.

+Or

+6b.
+Check out the ld4l-ontology repository from github and update to get the latest version.
+Then copy the file to the directory in 6a.